-Last weekend (25-26 Dec, 04), being a weekend around the full moon, I wanted to be in Kanyakumari to see the sun set and the moon rise together and to see the sunrise again next morning.
-This had been on plan for a few full moon weekends now, but every time something or the other comes up.
-But then came an official trip to Calicut, and I had to postpone my Kanyakumari trip to next weekend that would fall close to full moon.
+Last weekend (25-26 Dec, 04), being a weekend around the full moon, I wanted to be in Kanyakumari.
+To see the sunset and the moon rise together.
+And to see the sunrise again next morning.
+This had been on plan for a few full moon weekends now.
+But every time something or the other comes up.
+And then came an official trip to Calicut.
+I had to postpone my Kanyakumari trip to next weekend that would fall close to full moon.
 In Calicut on Thursday, I and two of my colleagues were sitting on a high rock

 Now after hearing and watching all the disaster caused by Tsunami, I am constantly reminded of the sounds that I heard in Calicut.
-I wanted to stay back in Calicut as it was a weekend and come back on Sunday, had I stayed back, I would in all probability be on some beach when the Tsunami hit the Calicut coast.
-It was all on the persistence of my other colleague that I came back with her and was safely in Bangalore on Friday itself.
+I wanted to stay back in Calicut as it was a weekend.
+And come back on Sunday.
+Had I stayed back, I would in all probability be on some beach when the Tsunami hit the Calicut coast.
+It was all on the persistence of my other colleague that I came back with her.
+And was safely in Bangalore on Friday itself.

-Wondering, how life (or no life) could have been different had I stayed back or if no Calicut trip had happened and I was in Kanyakumari…:-)
+Wondering, how life (or no life) could have been different had I stayed back.
+Or if no Calicut trip had happened and I was in Kanyakumari…:-)

 I could have been there … that night swept away or stuck somewhere.